DarkVanityOfLight/smt2-string-benchmarks/README.md

 The visualizer requires pandas and matplotlib and seaborn.
 Additionally make sure you have a compatible backend for matplotlib installed.

+### Tag tag_util
+The only non-system dependency is pandas.

 ### Benchmarking
 The generall procces of benchmarking would look something like this:
 - Adjust the values in the runner script to your liking
 - Run the script, eg. `python3 runner.py benchmarks/non-incremental/QF_S`
 - Run the dataparser, eg. `python3 dataparser.py out/benchmarks/non-incremental/QF_S QF_S.csv`
 - Run the visualizer, eg. `python3 visualizer.py --cactus --table --heatmap QF_S.csv`

-### Tagging
-Tags can be generated using the tag_util and the originial smt2 dataset.
-Assume the originial problem set is in `benchmarks`
-- Add `tags.json` files to indicate tags on files/folders
+- Add `tags.json` files in the originial problem set
-- Run the tag_util using `python3 tag_util.py --cut 1 --remove-filetype benchmarks/ TAGS`
+- Create a tag db, eg. `python3 tag_util.py --cut 1 --remove-filetype benchmarks/ TAGS`

-> This requires the pandas package